-For inactive rowers or non-rowers who want to support the club and stay in touch.
-No volunteer requirement.
+For members who want to support the club and stay in touch.
+No volunteer requirement and no voting privileges.
 You can still come down and row three times a year, before you are considered "active" again.
 If you become active, then pay the difference to switch to the appropriate Adult membership.